Linaro/Connect/_posts/bkk19/sessions/2019-02-08-smp-development-on-arm-board.md

 ---
 categories:
 - bkk19
-description: '> This session is describes about SMP Development on ARM boards, locates code from Boot code to Kernel code and back to Platform code specifies the SMP Initialization.'
+description: This session is describes about SMP Development on ARM boards, locates code from Boot code to Kernel code and back to Platform code specifies the SMP Initialization.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-301.png